Utah Family Therapy Speakers, Trainers, and Presenters on Shame, Depression, Anxiety, Trauma, and Pornography Addiction?

 When individuals understand addiction and especially pornography addiction, they find a renewed sense of hope and confidence in their recovery.
 Our approach is to heal the family, not just the addict.

-We regularly speak at stake firesides, 5th Sundays and Leadership meetings.
-If you would like a representative to come speak to your ward/stake family about understanding and healing from pornography addiction, fill in the required information in the form to the right and we will contact you.
+We regularly speak at stake firesides, 5th Sundays, and Leadership meetings.
+If you would like a representative to come to speak to your ward/stake family about understanding and healing from pornography addiction, fill in the required information in the form to the right and we will contact you.

 “Honestly, it took me three days to think of a question that I felt had NOT been addressed at the seminar.
 This was the most informative and reassuring presentation that I have participated in over the last couple of years as I have searched for help in supporting loved ones through this problem.
 You and your team are an answer to prayer.
 The information discussed was also helpful to me as an individual in understanding myself and my motivations.” – Confidential

 “I now have some more words that help me paint a picture that I can see will give a clearer understanding of the path down.
 Now I want more skills to assist.

 I have an Masters in counseling and teach Seminary full time.
 My ecclesiastic duties are with young adults.” – M.P.
 (Seminary Teacher)

 “Incorporating all aspects of pornography such as spiritual, physical, emotional and bringing it all together to better understand it.” – Confidential

 The information presented today was very valuable both as an ecclesiastical leader as well as a father.
 I am sure that it will be helpful as I continue to work with others and in raising my own children.